moroshko/chessboard/README.md

 # API

 ### selectSquare(square)
-Selects the given square.
+Selects the given square by adding the `'selected'` class to it.
 Does nothing if the given square was already selected.

 ##### Example

     board.selectSquare('e6');

 ### unselectSquare(square)
-Unselects the given square.
+Unselects the given square by removing the `'selected'` class from it.
 Does nothing if the given square wasn't selected.

 ##### Example

     board.unselectSquare('e6');

+### unselectAllSquares()
+Unselects all the selected squares by removing the `'selected'` class from them.

+##### Example

+    board.unselectAllSquares();

 ### setPosition(fenString)
 Sets the given position. `fenString` must be in one of the following formats: